Big day for OL Reign: They beat the Wave and announce Kim Little will return

 Reign general manager Nick Perera made the on-field announcement, the crowd of 5,712 cheering in response.
 The team capped the day with a 1-0 win against the Wave.

-“I’ve dreamt of this moment since the second she left,” said Reign midfielder Jess Fishlock, a club original.
+“I’ve dreamt of this moment since the second she left,” said midfielder Jess Fishlock, who played her 150th career NWSL match Sunday, all for the Reign.
 “The beauty about this is it’s not just big for this club.
 It’s huge for the league, it’s huge for Seattle as a city because there will be loads of people that remember those times and there will be loads of people that are like, ‘I’ve heard about her but I just need to see her.’
 I’m kind of fangirling right now; I just (expletive) love Kim.”

 Little, 31, initially played for the Reign from 2014-16, leaving as the NWSL’s leading scorer with 32 goals and 16 assists.
 She was named MVP of the league in 2014 when the club won the Supporters’ Shield, also helping the Reighn win the Shield in 2015.